At our core, we want to change the way we live through improving the efficiency of hardware and software

-My research interests are centered around the design and implementation of low-power architectures and circuits for the hardware acceleration of learning algorithms with a particular focus on neuromorphic structures.
-I am particularly interested in non-von Neumann architectures leveraging analog-CMOS and alternative (Beyond CMOS) computing substrates to achieve the limits of energy efficiency.
-I explore both hardware and software techniques to enable adaptive and learning algorithms and circuits in highly resource constrained environments such as sensors and processors used in the “Internet of Things” IOT.
+The research interests of our lab are centered around the design and implementation of low-power architectures and circuits for the hardware acceleration of learning algorithms with a particular focus on neuromorphic structures.
+We are particularly interested in non-von Neumann architectures leveraging analog-CMOS and alternative (Beyond CMOS) computing substrates to achieve the limits of energy efficiency.
+We explore both hardware and software techniques to enable adaptive and learning algorithms and circuits in highly resource constrained environments such as sensors and processors used in the “Internet of Things” IOT.

-I am looking for motivated graduate students and postdoctoral scholars who are interested in the general area of Computer Architecture, Circuit Design, and Machine Learning.
-Please click here to know more.
+We are looking for motivated graduate students and postdoctoral scholars who are interested in the general area of Computer Architecture Circuit Design and Machine Learning.

 We are actively looking for motivated students who are interested in pursuing Ph.D. degrees in the topic of exploring algorithms, architectures, or circuit-level techniques to develop energy-efficient intelligent systems.

 - Hardware Design for Machine Learning and Deep Neural Networks

 At the Intelligent Microsystems Lab, our research traverses various levels of abstraction including systems, circuits, and algorithm design residing at the interface of machine intelligence and cyber-physical systems.
 We study neuromorphic and other non-von Neumann architectures where we leverage energy efficiencies in analog-CMOS and alternative (Beyond CMOS) computing structures to deliver orders of magnitude improvement in the performance of adaptive and learning systems.
 We work closely with groups developing new devices and materials to help us develop new chips aimed at achieving the limits of energy efficiency.